nexodus-io/nexodus/docs/README.md

 ### Deploying on Kubernetes managed Node

-Instructions mentioned in [Deploying on Node](#deploying-on-node) can be used here to deploy Apex agent on kubernetes managed nodes.
-However deploying the agent across all the nodes in a sizable Kubernetes cluster can be a challenging task, manually and even with scripting.
-Following section provides instructions to deploy Kubernetes style manifest to automate the deployment process.
+Instructions mentioned in [Deploying on Node](#deploying-on-node) can be used here to deploy the Apex agent on Kubernetes-managed nodes.
+However, deploying the agent across all the nodes in a sizable Kubernetes cluster can be a challenging task.
+The following section provides instructions to deploy Kubernetes style manifest to automate the deployment process.

 #### Setup the configuration

-Agent deployment in kubernetes requires few initial configuration details to successfully deploy the agent and onboard the node.
-This configuration is provided through [kustomization.yaml](../deploy/apex-client/overlays/dev/kustomization.yaml).
+Agent deployment in Kubernetes requires a few initial configuration details to successfully deploy the agent and onboard the node.
+This configuration is provided through `kustomization.yaml`.
+Make a copy of the sample `kustomization.yaml.sample`](../deploy/apex-client/overlays/dev/kustomization.yaml.sample) and rename it to `kustomization.yaml`.

-Fetch the CA cert from the Kubernetes/Openshift Cluster that is running Apex Controller, and set the return cert string to `cert` literal of `secretGenerator` in `kustomization.yaml`.
+Fetch the CA cert from the Kubernetes cluster that is running the Apex controller, and set the return cert string to `cert` literal of `secretGenerator` in `kustomization.yaml`.

 ```sh
 kubectl get secret -n apex apex-ca-key-pair -o json | jq -r '.data."ca.crt"'
 ```

-If you are not running your Apex service at the default DNS addresses set in the `kustomization.yaml` file, please update the `url` and `auth_url` accordingly.
-Update the username and password as well if your Apex Controller is configured with a different username and password.
+Update the `<APEX_CONTROLLER_IP>` with the IP address where the Apex controller is reachable.
+If you are running the Apex stack in Kind cluster on your local machine, set it to the public IP of the machine.

-Note: Current username and password are default configuration, which is very likely to change in near future.
+**Note**

-Please update the `<APEX_CONTROLLER_IP>` with the IP address where the Apex controller is reachable.
+Current username and password are default configuration for development environment, which is very likely to change in near future.

-Following is an example kustomization.yaml
+The Following is an example `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1